department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Financial-Status-Report/research/mar-2021/conversation-guide.md

 Alright!
 What would you do next?

 * Is there anything surprising or concerning about what this page asks for?
+* What would you expect to happen if you previously submitted an FSR less than 6 months ago?

 \[Once complete\] Great.
 Normally you'd need to sign in to complete this form, but we've gone ahead and created a shortcut and pre-filled it with some fake information for our session today.
 Go ahead and scroll down the page about halfway and you'll see a "Start your application without signing in" link below the blue "Sign in or create an account" button.
 Go ahead and click that link.

 \[Once complete\] Today we're going to imagine that you're Hector Smith and the personal information you're seeing is correct.
-Next, I'm going to ask you to fill out the form as if you were really requesting financial help for Ch 33 (Post-9/11 GI Bill) education debts.
+Next, I'm going to ask you to fill out the form as if you were really requesting financial help for Post-9/11 GI Bill education debt.
 Try to fill out the form as completely as you can, but you can estimate the financial details you feel comfortable providing.

 As you move through the form, I may chime in to provide some direction or ask questions about the pages.